I like being productive, but I’m not all that interested in productivity.

 But I suggest you drop all of the balls right now.
 Drop everything for a day or two and give yourself permission to regroup.
 The world won’t fall apart.
 Call in sick.
 Drive off to the mountains or the park or somewhere to get away for an afternoon or weekend.
 Just you and a pen and paper.

-So here are a few suggestions to take with you to learn the art of being productive without productivity:
+So here are a few suggestions to take with you to learn the art of how to be productive without productivity:

 Clean up your time